kkumykova/linux-shortcuts/linux_and_terminal_commands.md

 killall -9 # stops all the processes

-killall -9 name-of-the-program-to-kill # stops this particular process; it can be used if it is difficult to find ps ID
+killall -9 name-of-the-program-to-kill # stops this particular process; it can be used if it is difficult to find ps ID as it does not require process ID.

+gzip to compress individual files

+gzip - k file.txt # compresses the input file in a separate file and keeps the original one.

+gzip -d filename.txt.gz # decompress the file

+gunzip == gzip command plus -d option is always enabled by default:

+gunzip filename.txt.gz